getcarina/getcarina.com/_tutorials/data-stores-mongo.md

     export MONGO_PASSWORD=guestbook-prod-password
     ```

     Run a container from the image.
-The application code uses the environment variables to connect to ObjectRocket's MongoDB instance, [app.py](https://github.com/rackerlabs/guestbook-mongo/blob/master/app.py).
+The application code uses the environment variables to connect to ObjectRocket's MongoDB instance, see [app.py](https://github.com/rackerlabs/guestbook-mongo/blob/master/app.py).

     ```bash
     docker run --detach \